rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-4-characteristic-element.md

 end
 ```

-Note that, provided the input (ce) is indeed an element of an existing CSS,
+Note that, provided the input CE is indeed the element of a CSS, the result is
-the result is defined and unique.
-That is, step-2 can only trigger in case
+defined and unique.
+That is, step-2 can only trigger in case of an input error,
-of an input error, and step-3 only if the corresponding hierarchy is broken.
+and step-3 only if the corresponding hierarchy is broken (as each CE is unique
+to its CSS).

 ```
 set-of-ce(ce,h) begin